 We also run FREE workshops and planting sessions to help individuals learn new skills around growing their own; these include sowing, planting, propagating, making raised beds, harvesting and preserving; and composting courses too!
 These are held at the Elgin Gardenshare site or at Cooper Park (at the Edible Beds or our kiosk).
 They are friendly and informal and suitable for total beginners or those who want to improve their skills, and there’s plenty time for your questions.
 We also have bi-monthly volunteer days in Cooper Park – another opportunity to learn and meet new people.
 Get in touch if you’d like to find out more or register your interest.

-Our FREE bicycle food waste collections are underway – are you a business with some veg based waste – fruit peel, teabags and coffee grounds and with no space to compost your own but don’t want to see it go into landfill?
-We can pop by to pick it up and take it to one of our community sites to compost it locally and with no vehicle emissions.
+Composting is a big focus of this project too.
+Composting can help reduce methane gas, even more damaging than carbon dioxide, by keeping food waste out of landfill.
+It provides valuable home-made fertiliser to help grow strong and healthy plants.
+We have set up community composting hotspots across Elgin for our FREE bicycle food waste collections – are you a business with some veg based waste – fruit peel, teabags and coffee grounds and with no space to compost your own but don’t want to see it go into landfill?
+We can pop by to pick it up and take it away to compost it locally and with no vehicle emissions.

 Interested in finding out more or getting involved?
 Contact REAP by emailing firstname.lastname@example.org or phoning 01542 888070.